SigaoLi/SigaoLi.github.io/_research/environmental-monitoring.md

 ---

-Leveraging AI in environmental monitoring, I have developed projects such as a deep learning model for forest fire detection using satellite imagery, achieving over 97% accuracy.
+Leveraging AI in environmental monitoring, I have developed projects such as a deep learning model for forest fire detection using satellite imagery.
 This project showcased the potential of integrating AI with natural science to predict and respond to environmental disasters effectively.